 Place each truffle back on the foiled baking sheet.
 While the chocolate is still melted – it dries quickly, so I would do it immediately – sprinkle a few Pop Rocks from the last packet on top.

-These delicious truffles would be an excellent addition to any Halloween party, Harry Potter-themed party, Harry Potter-themed Halloween party.
+These delicious truffles would be an excellent addition to any Halloween party, Harry Potter-themed party, or Harry Potter-themed Halloween party.
 They are also fun to spring on unsuspecting coworkers in October, or just enjoy them on your average weeknight at home!

 - 6 ounces bittersweet chocolate (about 1 cup chopped)